mariobgallardo/house_rocket_project/README.md

 * Created Features:
   * Median Price: Median price obtained based on each zipcode
+  * Status: Represents if the property should be bought or not
   * Season: Season when property was purchased
   * Sell Price: Price that property shall be sold, based on the season
   * Profit: Represents the difference between sell price and price